 AAS, Australian Atherosclerosis Society; ACC, American College of Cardiology; AACE/ACE, American College of Clinical Endocrinology/American College of Endocrinology; AHA, American Heart Association; BHS, Beijing Heart Society; CCS, Canadian Cardiovascular Society; EAS, European Atherosclerosis Society; ESC, European Society of Cardiology; FAS, French Atherosclerosis Society; LAI, Lipid Association of India; NLA, National Lipid Association.

-Management of patients with raised Lp(a)
+Management of patients with elevated Lp(a)

 1. reducing overall atherosclerotic risk